• LAUNCH YOUR DREAM

 B. Experience: Living the Vision

 Invent a scenario where you feel proud of yourself and what you’ve created.
-See yourself presenting on your work, you feel brilliant!
+See yourself presenting your work, you feel brilliant!
 Radiant!
 Tell!

 13. The Where you Live